The Chronicles of Vladimir Tod: Twelfth Grade Kills

 At the prologue of the book, D'Ablo is murdered by a mysterious man.
 He is described as familiar, but lacked further information because D'Ablo dies immediately afterward.
-But what so ever, there is a very high probability of it being Vikas since Vlad saw his dad and Otis said he didn't do it.
-Being one of the leaders, D'Ablo must have meet Vikas before and they must be very familiar to each other.
+But whatsoever, there is a very high probability of it being Vikas since Vlad saw his dad and Otis said he didn't do it.
+Being one of the leaders, D'Ablo must have met Vikas before and they must have been very familiar to each other.

 Cutting back to the present, Vlad sees his father and doubts whether he really is there.
-He thinks he is going crazy from drinking Dorian's blood in the previous book.
+He thinks he is going crazy from having drunk Dorian's blood in the previous book.
 His dad then disappears, leaving Vlad with Dorian's corpse and a severely injured Joss lying on the ground.
 Henry later comes and is the one who calls the hospital for Joss.
 Vlad insists that he stays despite Henry's protests.
 Vlad and Henry then walk home to Nelly's while Vlad explains what happened during the night.
 When they reach Nelly's house, they are greeted by Em and Enrico.
 Em informs Vlad and his Uncle Otis that D'Ablo is dead.
-Vlad then negotiates with Em to let him go free if he gives her his father, who of which Vlad is still uncertain is alive.
+Vlad then negotiates with Em to let him go free if he gives her his father, who Vlad is still uncertain is alive.
 Em agrees and gives Vlad until the end of the year to hand over his father.
 She then tells Vlad that she is actually his great-grandmother.
 Vlad is immensely surprised, especially when Otis reassures him by saying it's true.

 After Em's visit, Vlad and Henry go to the hospital to visit Joss.
-Two cops confront Vlad about Joss and Vlad answers some of their questions.
+Two cops confront Vlad about Joss, and Vlad answers some of their questions.
 Joss's mother will not let Vlad anywhere near Joss.
 After the visit, two more cops confront Vlad outside the hospital.
 The four cops attack Vlad, revealing that they are Slayers.
 Vlad knocks them unconscious with his vampire abilities.